Starting A Business In The Netherlands

 9. What is “remote formation”?

 “Remote formation” is the act of incorporating a company in a country without visitation.
 For example, an entrepreneur from Poland wants to incorporate a Dutch BV in the Netherlands but does not have the time to come to the Netherlands.
-In this case, an INCO Business Group employee can sign the legal documents with the help of a Power of Attorney.
+In this case, an INCO Global Solutions employee can sign the legal documents with the help of a Power of Attorney.
 Check out the Remote Company Formation Timelines here.

 10. What is the procedure of setting up a Dutch company?